nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/user-settings.md

 ![]({{file name='web-ui-profile-tab.png'}} ?w=650,border=true)

+## Cloud Services

+The Cloud Services tab enables you to access cloud services accounts connected to your Nuxeo account.
+You will be able to see all the services connected along with Nuxeo login, services login, creation date and shared access rights.
+For more information about Cloud Services, read the [following documentation]({{page page='administration/#cloud-services'}}).

 ## Themes

 Nuxeo Web UI provides several themes to change the look and feel of the UI.
 For the moment, they mostly provide color schemes applied to UI elements and a background image for some themes.